 If you are in Australia, I recommend Physio Supplies.
 I buy a lot of my (personal & business) equipment from them.
 Their equipment is great quality & delivery in Australia is free (we love that!).

-My personal preference again is a foam roller but it does depend on:
+My personal preference again is a GRID foam roller but it does depend on: